andrewchungxam/AzureADB2CExplanation/README.md

 look for the Full Scope Value - you won’t see the full URL, simply click and then copy it and it will copy the full URL.<br />

 <br />
-Fill out the below values in your Xcode project:<br />
+Fill out the below values in your Xcode project:

 ```
     let kGraphURI = "https://localhost:5000/hello" // This is your backend API that you've configured to accept your app's tokens
     let kScopes: [String] = ["https://2019azureadb2c.onmicrosoft.com/helloapi/demo.read"] // This is a scope that you've configured your backend API to look for.
 ```

 <img width="403" alt="47-56080DB6-BEDE-4A55-B985-ABC5A14DD31F" src="https://user-images.githubusercontent.com/3628580/55831262-b194bd80-5ae0-11e9-9656-ad7c186a1aee.png">

 <br />
-Call API - still didn’t work due to security issues - let’s add the following: (Look at the small + - button to add values and you’ll see drop down lists…if you need to add values “under” other in hierarchy, just select the carrot to the left of the value you care about.<br />
+However, when you press - Call API - it still doesn’t work due to security issues - let’s add the following: (Look at the small + - button to add values and you’ll see drop down lists…if you need to add values “under” other in hierarchy, just select the carrot to the left of the value you care about.
+Note, we're allowing insecure transfers of data - this should be done with caution and certainly not be allowed in production scenarios!  <br />

 <img width="648" alt="48-FAF1D923-5CA9-4B5A-8BA1-BD9D449F8756" src="https://user-images.githubusercontent.com/3628580/55831282-bd807f80-5ae0-11e9-9d68-5c2d26db1d11.png">

 <br />
 Now it should work:<br />